Mikoli09/personal-homepage/README.md

-# Marcin Osojca - Personal Homepage
+# Personal Homepage - Marcin Osojca

 Welcome to my **Homepage**! 🚀
-Here, you can learn more about my skills, projects, and what I'm passionate about.
+his is where you can explore my skills, the projects I've worked on, and the technologies I'm exited to learn.
-Feel free to explore and reach out if you're interested in working together!
+Feel free to browse, and don't hesitate to reach out if you'd like to collaborate or chat!

 ![homepageGIF](public/assets/homepage.gif)